History Of The Dakota People In Minnesota

 across the great lakes to

-between this band of Ojibwe (now known as the Mille Lacs
+then instigated fights between this band of Ojibwe (now known as the Mille Lacs

 Band of Ojibwe) and the Mille Lacs Lake Dakota.
 The

-and gun powder to
+and gun powder bombs to

 force the Dakota from their Mille Lacs Lake homeland.